NCCGA Rules & Eligibilty

 • Practice on or near the hole last played is prohibited in NCCGA tournaments

-• The Tournament Committee is composed of the NCCGA Commissioner, the NCCGA Zone Manager, the student advisory group, the Student Ambassador, and the course professional.
+• The Tournament Committee is composed of the NCCGA Team, the student advisory group, the Regional Ambassador, and the course professional.
 The Tournament Committee is to be consulted for help with any rulings.
 Rulings are made at their discretion in the best interest of the tournament competitors and tournament experience

 • All tournament scoring discrepancies must be resolved in the designated scoring area.
 It is the players responsibility to ensure his/her scorecard is signed and accurately inputted.
 No changes will be made after the player leaves the scoring area.
 The only situation in which a score will be altered after the fact is if the Student Ambassador needs to consult the Tournament Committee for a ruling